LineageOS/charter/device-support-requirements.md

 ## USB

+* All devices with a USB port MUST support the same USB version that they do on stock.
 * All devices with a USB port MUST support file access via MTP.
 * All devices with USB tethering supported on their stock OS MUST support USB tethering.
-* All devices with a USB port & Data SHOULD support USB tethering.
+* All devices with a USB port & mobile data SHOULD support USB tethering.
+* All devices that support USB-OTG on their stock OS MUST support USB-OTG.
+* All USB-C devices SHOULD support all the power profiles supported on their stock OS.
+* All USB-C devices SHOULD support all the video profiles supported on their stock OS.
+* All USB devices MUST NOT expose any unsupported capabilites (ex.
+DFP or DRP on UFP only devices or microUSB devices).

 ## GPS